cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/workflows.rst

 Overview
 ========

-A workflow is given a sequence of programs that follow each other, with an optional schedule to run the workflow periodically.
+A *Workflow* is given a sequence of programs that follow each other, with an optional schedule to run the workflow periodically.
 Upon successful execution of a program, the control is transferred to the next program in the sequence until the last program in the sequence is executed.
 Upon failure, the execution is stopped at the failed program and no